tailcallhq/tailcallhq.github.io/docs/intro/quickstart.md

 N + 1:      1
 ```

-The server registers the schema and makes it available for querying at the playground URL in the output.
-Open the **playground URL** in a new tab in your browser.
-You can query the composed schema here.
+The server registers the schema and prints out a load of meta information.
+We will cover those in detail in a bit for now open the **playground URL** in a new tab in your browser and try it out for yourself!

 #### Query the registered schema